Quinta da Regaleira

-Quinta da Regaleira /pt/ is a quinta (manor house) located near the historic centre of Sintra, Portugal.
+Quinta da Regaleira /pt/ is a quinta (manor house) constructed from 1904 to '10 and located near the historic centre of Sintra, Portugal.
 It is classified as a World Heritage Site by UNESCO within the "Cultural Landscape of Sintra".
 Along with the other palaces in the area such as the Quinta do Relógio, Pena, Monserrate and Seteais palaces, it is considered one of the principal tourist attractions of Sintra.

 The property consists of a Romantic palace and chapel, and a luxurious park that features lakes, grottoes, wells, benches, fountains, and a vast array of exquisite constructions.
 The palace is also known as "The Palace of Monteiro the Millionaire", which is based on the nickname of its best known former owner, António Augusto Carvalho Monteiro.
 The palace was designed by the Italian architect Luigi Manini.

 History

 D. Ermelinda Monteiro de Almeida, Viscountess of Regaleira.

-Luxuriant vegetation next to the lower gate.

 The land that is now Quinta da Regaleira had many owners over the years.
 It belonged to the Viscountess of Regaleira, a family of wealthy merchants from Porto, when it was sold in 1892 to Carvalho Monteiro for 25,000 réis.
 Monteiro was eager to build a bewildering place where he could collect symbols that reflected his interests and ideologies.
 With the assistance of the Italian architect Luigi Manini, he recreated the 4-hectare estate.

 In addition to other new features, he added enigmatic buildings that allegedly held symbols related to alchemy, Masonry, the Knights Templar, and the Rosicrucians.
 The architecture Manini designed evoked Roman, Gothic, Renaissance, and Manueline styles.
 The construction of the current estate commenced in 1904 and much of it was completed by 1910.

 The estate was later sold in 1942 to Waldemar d'Orey, who used it as private residence for his extensive family.
 He ordered repairs and restoration work for the property.
 In 1987, the estate was sold, once again, to the Japanese Aoki Corporation and ceased to serve as a residence.
 The corporation kept the estate closed to the public for ten years, until it was acquired by the Sintra Town Council in 1997.
 Extensive restoration efforts were promptly initiated throughout the estate.
 It finally opened to the public in June 1998 and began hosting cultural events.
 In August of that same year, the Portuguese Ministry of Culture classified the estate as "public interest property".